- Sample Certificate of Completion (pdf)

 Billing for Occupational Therapy Services

-Unacceptable Activities.
+(3) Unacceptable Activities.
+Activities may not be unacceptable activities.
 Unacceptable professional development activities not eligible for continuing education include but are not limited to:

 (A) Any non-instructional time frames such as breaks, meals, introductions, and pre/post testing.